-4. Principal Activity
+Principal Activity

-Over the 2020/2021 financial year, the Foundation continued to focus on the four strategic priorities.
+Over the 2021/2022 financial year, the Foundation continued to focus on the four strategic priorities.

-Learning has been separated from certification, with many learners engaging in "just in time" learning and separating the certification process.
-PIEF has grouped learning modules into "Skill Pods" and developed micro-learning assets, known as "Skill Shots".
+Learning design and development has been unpacked with the boundaries that include certification and formal awards, with many learners engaging in "just in time" learning to support their immediate capability requirements.
+PIEF has grouped learning modules into "Skill Pods" and developed microlearning assets, known as "Skill Shots".

-In addition, the development of a member accessible Resource Library was completed, providing members with access to all PIEF owned and developed or licenced learning assets.
+We developed and implemented a member accessible Resource library providing members with access to all PIEF owned and developed or licenced learning assets.
 These learning assets are now "free" to staff of member organisations.
-This extended access has been progressively rolled out across member organisations in 2020/2021, with members receiving reports on their own staff usage.
+This extended access was progressively rolled out across member organisations across the financial year.